Reviews You Can Rely On

 Mice for Enhanced Productivity

-If you're on the hunt for a good mouse for your workday, we highly recommend mice with forward/back browser buttons and a secondary horizontal scroll wheel for use in spreadsheets.
-You might want a mouse with a few additional buttons, but not an overwhelming amount like some gaming mice tend to have.
-A mouse you are going to use day in and day out at the office should probably have some decent ergonomics built into its design, but it doesn't necessarily have to be a dedicated ergonomic mouse if you'd rather stick to something more traditional.
+If you're on the hunt for a good mouse for your workday, you might want a mouse with a few additional buttons, but not an overwhelming amount like some gaming mice tend to have.
+We highly recommend looking for forward/back browser buttons and a secondary horizontal scroll wheel for use in spreadsheets.
+A mouse you are going to use day in and day out at the office should also be ergonomic enough to be comfortable, but it doesn't necessarily have to be a dedicated ergonomic mouse.
 You will want decent tracking and response, but those parameters aren't nearly as crucial for productivity and casual browsing as they are in gaming and some advanced design and creative fields.

 mouse - a long, flexible, snag-free cord ensures seamless and uninterrupted...